aeternity/protocol/channels/ON-CHAIN.md

 Channels should generally not be used to hold significant amounts of tokens but being able to withdraw locked tokens might still be of use.

-The `from` account MUST be a participant in the target channel.
+The `to` account MUST be a participant in the target channel.
 The `amount` MUST be less or equal than the sum of all participants balances, i.e. channels cannot create tokens out of thin air.
-The fee is paid by the `from` account and that account should hold enough tokens to pay the fee, i.e., the fee is subtracted before the withdrawn tokens arrive.
+The fee is paid by the `to` account and that account should hold enough tokens to pay the fee, i.e., the fee is subtracted before the withdrawn tokens arrive.